-Also, Thomas M Disch's poem Echo and Narcissus was his first published poem, back in The Sixties.
+Also, Thomas M Disch's poem Echo and Narcissus was his first published poem, back in The '60s.

 In the sequel movie 'Brave Little Toaster: Goes to Mars' Kirby says that he's traveled a long dusty road of life.
-At first it just sounds like he's being old, but then the Brilliance comes when you realise that the Kirby Vaccuum was sold door-to-door.
+At first it just sounds like he's being old, but then the Brilliance comes when you realize that the Kirby Vacuum was sold door-to-door.

 Many people were probably annoyed by Blankie's neediness and tendency to cry at the drop of a hat.
 But he was characterized that way for a reason— he's an electric blanket, an object whose very reason for existence depends upon cuddling close to someone and keeping them warm.

 Similar to above, the reason that Kirby is so grumpy and reluctant is probably based of his relationship to "the master".
 Vacuuming is a chore, and what do kids hate more than chores?
 Any interaction was probably very reluctant on the kids part, which rubbed off on Kirby.

 Not to mention the fact that while the other appliances could still perform their intended duties (vacuuming, playing music, lighting the room), Blankie had absolutely no way to fulfill his purpose.
 Which is probably why Toaster became so affectionate towards him later.
 Blankie had nobody to cuddle with, and Toaster had no bread to toast.